top of page

 After gaining a degree in woven textile design at Winchester School of Art, a successful showing at New Designers in London saw Zandra Rhodes' Fashion & Textile Museum stocking pieces from my first collection.
 Since that time I have been freelance and have sold my work to a number of designers including Donna Karan, Calvin Klein and GAP.

 When a holiday home in France became my permanent residence, the search began to find suitable premises to open a studio.
 After a few false starts, we finally found a lovely building just crying out to be given a new lease of life.
 This adorable, double-fronted, three storey complex would be the perfect place to let my creative flair flourish.
-Today 'Atelier Quinze' is where I design, make and sell beautiful hand-made products (not only my weave but also jewellery and bags made from vintage fabrics); those clients unable to visit my studio and shop are buying from my website.
+Today 'Atelier Quinze' is where I design, make and sell beautiful hand-made products (not only my weave but also jewellery and bags made from vintage fabrics); those clients unable to visit my studio can buy from my website.

 Beverley Hicklin, Studio Principal